Crandall-Lions Viscosity Solutions for Path-Dependent PDEs: The Case of Heat Equation: Acknowledgements

 \section{Acknowledgements}

+The authors are very grateful to Prof. Mikhail Gomoyunov for his careful reading of the first version of the paper, for his comments and the very challenging questions.
+They also acknowledge the Referees, the Associated Editor and the Editor in Chief for their stimulating comments.
 The work of the second named author was supported by a public grant as part of the {\it Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH,} in a joint call with Gaspard Monge Program for optimization, operations research and their interactions with data sciences.